Contact Us Today! (877) 276-5084

 Source of law

-California has both a State Law covering the theft of trade secrets (CUTSA), but there is also a Federal Trade Secrets Law.
+California has both a State Law covering the theft of trade secrets (CUTSA), but there is also a Federal Trade Secrets Law (the Defend Trade Secrets Act or "DTSA").
 See below for more detailed descriptions.
+Many times a Plaintiff will file suit alleging misappropriation under both CUTSA and DTSA.
+In these cases, it is important to understand the disclosure requirements.

 What is a Trade Secret?